PlasmaFAIR/intro_to_automation/README.md

 completing each exercise will make more and more tests pass.
 You can use this to assess your progress through the whole tutorial.

+There are some **bonus** and **advanced** exercises throughout this tutorial.
+Bonus exercises are good to go through if you find you have some extra time during the session, and are about techniques that are generally useful to most people.
+Advanced exercises, on the other hand, are usually a bit more specialist, or require a bit more time and/or research to implement.
+They are good next steps for the interested learner to look into after the session.

 Background: Miller Geometry
 ===========================